pyeventsourcing/esdbclient/README.md

 This method has one required argument, `group_name`, which should match the value of the argument used when calling `create_subscription()`.

-This method also takes an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.
+This method also has an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.